cboujoukos/word-scramble/NOTES.md

 How do I get around ththe CORS issue???
     --Failed to load https://od-api.oxforddictionaries.com/api/v1/inflections/en/: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:5000' is therefore not allowed access.
 The response had HTTP status code 403.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS

+ANAGRAMICA api